mobify/mobify-data-guide/README.md

 Writing a readable notebook and explaining the result is a great habit.  [📜 Clean code in Jupyter notebooks](https://www.slideshare.net/katenerush/clean-code-in-jupyter-notebooks) in our go to guide in how to create a clean notebook.

+We would like to [Keep your analysis reproducible](https://simplystatistics.org/2014/06/06/the-real-reason-reproducible-research-is-important/)

+> Reproducibility is important because it is the only thing that an investigator can guarantee about a study. -- Roger Peng

 -----------------